liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 The voice made Emilia tilt her head in confusion, and Musica exhaled deeply,

-Musica: \[It felt like we were talking to the very candidate we were trying to get to withdraw, herself.
+Musica: \[It felt like we were talkin' to the very candidate we're tryin' to get to withdraw, herself.
 What the Miss said about her preferred candidate, was that all just a joke?\]

 Emilia's way of speaking and Petra's reaction, those two things had left